360Appz/Research-Papers/Technology Adoption/README.md

-A brief research of how and when businesses/companies can dopt a new technology.
+A brief research of how and when businesses/companies can adopt new technologies.

 # References